 - The employees were designated as essential back in the spring, in which case they should continue to report to work as they have been.

 - The employees were deemed, in August, to be critical to providing support directly to students or faculty members in connection with academic and student life activities.
 Supervisors were responsible for making this designation in August, and they remain responsible for making any needed changes thereto.
 Supervisors should make these decisions and communicate them as soon as practicable; they should also promptly communicate these decisions to Human Resources by email to email@example.com.

 - With respect to instruction, the university is not prohibiting in-person classes.
 Rather, faculty members should use their judgment to determine what their students need at this time.
 It may well be that some class instruction can be best delivered online; however, when it comes to labs, studios, and IPROs, faculty members may conclude that student learning outcomes will be best met by continuing in-person learning.
-With respect to any in-person learning over the next three weeks, we reiterate the need for adherence to the wearing of face coverings, maintaining maximum social distance, and the utilization of hygiene protocols.
+With respect to any in-person learning over throughout the remainder of the semester, we reiterate the need for adherence to the wearing of face coverings, maintaining maximum social distance, and the utilization of hygiene protocols.
 To the extent the instruction is moved online, faculty members should strive to provide as much synchronous one-on-one time to their students as possible by expanding office hours or through the use of Zoom, Google Meets, or other video conferencing services.